Pandenotium/UAV-Communication-Tool/README.md

 # UAV Communication Tools
 ## Introduction
-This toolkit is (will be) a simple set of inter-ROS-communication programs.
+This toolkit is (will be) a simple set of inter-ROS-communication programs, mainly designed for inter-UAV communications.
 It provides data & instruction exchanging between ROS systems by using network protocols.

 By now, only the first version is presented.